AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 To adjust the font of symbols, use:
 * {api:anychart.core.StateSettings#fontStyle}fontColor(){api}
 * {api:anychart.core.StateSettings#fontWeight}fontWeight(){api}
-* other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.
+* other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}

 In the sample below, there is a chart with one group of event markers, their appearance settings configured: